 Visit Tua Pek Kong Temple

 Tua Pek Kong Temple is a well kept temple near Bintulu old city.
-Sitting along the river to protect travelers, this Taoist temple is connected to the local Chinese community and was built around 1870.
+Sitting along the river to protect travellers, this Taoist temple is connected to the local Chinese community and was built around 1870.

-The temple is built for the god of wealth, Tua Pek Kong or the “great uncle”.
-It is colorful with a nice rock garden in the back.
+The temple was built for the god of wealth, Tua Pek Kong or the “great uncle”.
+It is colourful with a nice rock garden in the back.
 Quite a few other deities are honored there.
-There are some interesting statues and craftsmanship to appreciate and it’s worth seeing as a Bintulu tourist attraction as it’s directly in the center of town.
+There are some interesting statues and craftsmanship to appreciate.

 Address: Shahida Commercial Centre, 97000 Bintulu, Sarawak

-Admire The Sculpture At Council Negeri Memorial
+Admire The Clock Tower At Council Negeri Memorial

 The Council Negeri Memorial is a low key attraction which sits outside the city’s council chambers.
 This is a beautifully sculptured monument which stands to commemorate the meeting of Bintulu’s first legislative assembly in 1867.